Registered Charity no. 218341 | Telephone: 01872 225 868

 Cornwall Deaf Centre website Cornwall Deaf Community Centre - Home (weebly.com)

-Cornwall Deaf Community Centre recently celebrated 30 years as a club!
+Cornwall Deaf Community Centre celebrated 30 years as a club!

 “Profoundly Deaf people, seen from the medical point of view, can only hope to become imperfect hearing people.
 But seen as a cultural group they could develop a greater sense of identity, not only in themselves and within their community, but as respected citizens of the country they live in.” – Dorothy Miles (Deaf Poet, Playwright and Activist)